Project Overview

 Previously, if a Monthly-on-Day 31 pattern was scheduled, the clean would only run on months with 31 days (with no feedback to the customer)

-We also designed for the use case of CC Professional customers who had scheduling patterns set up from the legacy design that would no longer exist in the new design.
+CC Professional customers who had scheduling patterns set up from the legacy design that would no longer exist in the new design.

 Accessibility